Turbul3nce/Turbul3nce.github.io/_posts/2024-08-23-fuzz-or-miss.md

 ---

 ### Background
-Earlier this year, I was part of a team conducting a penetration test for a client's publicly accessible web application.
+Earlier this year, my team and I were testing a publicly accessible web application.
 Although I won't specify the site or CMS, the experience highlighted a vital aspect of security testing.

-Over two weeks, we meticulously followed the OWASP testing guide, extensively enumerating every feature of the application.
+Over the two weeks, we meticulously followed the OWASP testing guide, extensively enumerating every feature of the application.
 Despite our thorough efforts, we initially found no vulnerabilities.
 It wasn't until the end of our assignment that I decided to delve deeper by fuzzing directories several levels deep, driven by a determination to find anything that might have been overlooked.

 ### Let There be Fuzz
 Utilizing various wordlists, I began probing deeper into the application’s directory structure.
 Interestingly, I discovered that accessing /01 redirected to a group's main page, while /02 led to a secondary page, if it existed.
 Encouraged by this pattern, I continued with /03, /04, and so on.
 This approach started revealing new, unindexed pages, some of which were admin pages that had not been identified in earlier phases of testing.